 The Emerging Scholars conferences aim to encourage interdisciplinary discussion, exchange of ideas, and collaboration among scholars who explore equity issues at work as they pertain to traditionally underrepresented populations.
 These conferences are geared towards graduate students, postdoctoral scholars, as well as faculty early in their careers or new to research on equity, diversity and inclusion.

-For more information about our next event, please visit the Early Career Researchers Conference page.
+For more information about our next event, please visit the Early Career Researcher Conference page.

 CRIW’s Writing Retreats were held to support women academics with their writing process.
 These retreats created focused space for women to gather and write and support each other.